Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 #### 2.2.2 Standard Payoff Function
 As stated in (2.1a), $\Phi$ denotes the standard payoff function for an option, defined as $(S-K)^{+}$ for call options (and $(K-S)^{+}$ for put options), where $K$ is the contractually fixed strike price.

 In (2.2a), the payoff function is generalized to $\hat{\Phi}$, defined as $(P-\hat{K})^{+}$, where $\hat{K}$ replaces the conventional strike price $K$ and represents the expected economic benefit derived from the smart contracts at maturity.
 Unlike the fixed $K$ in the standard framework, $\hat{K}$ is a firm-specific estimate, to be determined in accordance with related accounting and legal standards.
+One should be notified that the estimation of $\hat{K}$ should not be entity-specific in order to be applicable for fair value measurment.

 The interpretation of $\hat{K}$ is dependent to its context.
 For a lending receipt entitling the holder to services from a DAO entity, $\hat{K}$ corresponds to the expected economic value of those services at or after the maturity.
 For contracts that obligate the return of a specified cryptocurrency amount, the expected cryptocurrency amount should be converted into its equivalent fiat value at maturity.
 Under all circumstances, $\hat{K}$ should remain expressed in the same currency unit as $P$.
-It is also noteworthy that basis of $\hat{K}$ and $P$ should remain consistent: when $\hat{K}$ represents the strike price, $P$ should be expressed as the price per unit of the cryptocurrency; when $\hat{K}$ represents the total expected economic value, $P$ should be expressed as the total value of cryptocurrency position.
+It is also noteworthy that basis of $\hat{K}$ and $P$ should remain consistent: when $\hat{K}$ represents the strike price, $P$ should be expressed as the price per unit of the cryptocurrency; when $\hat{K}$ represents the total expected economic value, $P$ should be expressed as the total value of cryptocurrency positioned.

 ---